 That's the mean word count for all the pages that showed up on page, organically.

-And while I'm glad to know that, it's actually not the most interesting thing I discovered throughout the experiment.
-By looking at hundreds of top-performing pages, I got a pretty good look into what types of content do well in the search engines—and there were some unexpected trends.
+And while we're glad to know that, it's actually not the most interesting thing we discovered throughout the experiment.
+By looking at hundreds of top-performing pages, we got a pretty good look into what types of content do well in the search engines—and there were some unexpected trends.

 1. The Portals Actually Have A Lot of Content

 Talking to industry friends, there seems to be this conception that the big portals don't have much content, and have floated to the top of the SERPs while ignoring SEO's cardinal rule (content is king).
 But this conception is completely untrue.
 The portals have a lot of content.

 In fact, they had an average of 1698 words on their page 1 results—over 100 words more than the total mean.
 And Redfin often has more than 4000 words on their landing pages.
 Definitely not the "no content" notion many people have.

 It's the way we perceive content.
 A lot of people think of content as full paragraphs and chunks of text, but there's so much more to it.
 In the real estate context, it's often listing info: descriptions, stats and data for numerous properties, displayed simultaneously.
 Gathering mass amounts of listing data is where the portals shine.

 One of our fastest conclusions was that the majority of dominating pages were highly focused on real estate listings, prioritizing it over informative neighbourhood content.
 While written content still seemed to play an important role on the pages of many sites, it was often found below the listings.